Which Repetition Welding Method is Best?

 In partnering with Swift Metal Services to improve the design on metal componentry, the client often asks; “what is the best way to weld these parts?”.
 The answer is varied because it may differ according to the type of material, the aesthetic requirements or the economic restraints of the project.

 In today’s metal manufacturing arena, there are 3 main types of weld methods.

-GMAW (Mig Welding) is the most cost effective method of welding medium to heavy plate for production of repetition fabricated components.
+GMAW (Mig Welding) is the most cost-effective method of welding medium to the heavy plate for the production of repetition fabricated components.
 Hence, this is increasingly important in companies producing large volumes of metal manufacturing, requiring efficient production lines.
-Typically, where components do not require a high quality finish, MIG welding is the best option.
+Typically, where components do not require a high-quality finish, MIG welding is the best option.
 This is because the heat affects a larger zone, and the weld itself is larger than that of TIG welding.

 Key Benefits of MIG welding are:

 Productivity: Welders in the metal manufacturing industry use MIG welding for high quantity production runs of metal components because they can weld faster and more efficiently.